Rose-Maina/phase-3-pilot-project-recipe-app/README.md

 # My Recipes
 The application, "my-recipe", is the ultimate cooking application that helps the user access numerous recipes depending on their preferred ingredient.
-Searching for any ingredient gives them access to numerous recipes they could access and allows them to make and delete comments on any of the recipes they ried out.
+Searching for any ingredient gives them access to numerous recipes they could access and allows them to make and delete comments on any of the recipes they tried out.
+This React application was supported by a Sinatra Backend API whose link is: https://afternoon-hollows-30320.herokuapp.com/comments.
+The respective repository for this backend application is https://github.com/Rose-Maina/phase-3-sinatra-react-project

 # Author
 Rose Maina